 Lappland is Europe’s last true wilderness.
 With a grand mountain range, endless forest and countless pristine lakes as your playground, it’s your chance to be a true explorer.
 Its great swathes of virgin land are dotted with reindeer – this is Sami country still, and your chance to delve into the reindeer herders’ centuries-old way of life.

-The historical and spiritual heart of the country, Uppsala is one of Sweden’s oldest yet most dynamic cities; the latter thanks in part to a student population nudging 40,000.
-Peaceful by day and lively by night, the resulting youthful buzz manifests most strikingly in the sheer number of laidback boho-vibe cafes and bars – as well as all those bicycles on the streets.
+The historical and spiritual heart of the country, Uppsala is one of Sweden’s oldest cities, dating back to the 3rd century.
+It's also one of the country's most dynamic centres, thanks in part to a student population nudging 40,000.
+Peaceful by day and lively by night, its youthful buzz manifests most strikingly in the sheer number of laid-back boho-spirited cafes and bars.